ru53caq/2DRBI-MC/README.md

 # 2DRBI-MC

-Monte Carlo (MC) code for computing the free energy ratio of the 2DRBI model across various points in \(p - T\) space.
+Monte Carlo (MC) code for computing the free energy ratio of the 2DRBI model across various points in /(p - T/) space.

 ---